What does a GIFT Program summer internship entail?

 What are the eligibility requirements for the GIFT Program?

-Applications will also be considered from elementary teachers, those who teach non-science subjects, gifted teachers, or instructional resource teachers as appropriate.
+Applications are acceptable from elementary teachers, those who teach non-science subjects, gifted teachers, or instructional resource teachers as appropriate.
 All applicants should have a minimum of two years teaching experience in mathematics or the sciences; university research applicants should have a minimum of three or more years teaching experience.
 Teachers without professional certification may apply, but priority is given to teachers with professional certification.

 - Previous year GIFT Fellows may apply for second year GIFT Fellowships but are not given priority over other applicants.